Best Security Camera Without Wifi | Best Cellular Network Security Camera | Best Window and Door Sensors |

 - 130 degree viewing angle

-If you do connect this security camera via the Internet, you can access the footage 24/7 via Reolink phone app.
+If you do connect this security camera via the Internet, you can access the footage 24/7 via the Reolink phone app.
+It’s nice to have that option, if you ever want it.

 “I purchased a few of these for around my home and found that setting them up was very easy.
 They truly don’t require any wires to operate.
 The only negative is the limited battery life, so just be sure not to install them in a high traffic area.
 You could use these without wi-fi in a remote location but wouldn’t get phone notifications.”